stellalisy/valueScope/norm_prediction/README.md

 }
 ```
 ### synthetic-labels
+This directory contains two files (e.g. gpt-synthetic-label-generation.ipynb, prompts.py) relevant to generating synthetic labels via GPT-4, which can then be used to train a smaller classifier model.
+The notebook `gpt-synthetic-label-generation.ipynb` holds in-depth documentation and directions explaining the workflow.
+The workflow within the notebook are denoted with markdown headers and can be summarized as:

+1. Sampling random comments from Reddit Data Dumps
+2. Employing GPT3.5 to rate comments for stratified sampling
+3. Creating random pairwise comparisons among the sampled comments
+4. Generate synthetic labels for these pairs using GPT-4

+Note that `prompts.py` contains all the prompt-related texts that are used to generate the synthetic labels within gpt-synthetic-label-generation.ipynb.

 ### train.py
 This script is used to train the models on the provided data.
 It processes the input data, initializes the model, and runs the training loop.